daminals/Fliki/readme.md

 ![github repo badge: Language](https://img.shields.io/badge/Language-C-181717?color=blue) ![github repo badge: Testing](https://img.shields.io/badge/Testing-Criterion-181717?color=orange) ![github repo badge: OS](https://img.shields.io/badge/OS-Unix-181717?color=yellow) [![test](https://github.com/daminals/Fliki/actions/workflows/test.yml/badge.svg)](https://github.com/daminals/fliki/actions/workflows/test.yml)
 # Fliki

 fliki is a command line function that reads a diff file and an input file from stdin, and applies a patch using the diff file to read the new output to stdout.
-The function is based on the Unix function "diff" and is written in C.
+The function is based on the "patch" utility, and is written in C.

 > a diff file is a difference file, or a file specifying the differences between two files.
 You can create your own diff file by running the linux function ```diff file1 file2``` in your terminal